Independence I culture

 Independence I was a culture of Paleo-Eskimos who lived in northern Greenland and the Canadian Arctic between 2400 and 1900 BC.
 There has been much debate among scholars on when Independence I culture disappeared, and, therefore, there is a margin of uncertainty with the dates.

 The culture is named after Independence Fjord, which is a fjord located in Peary Land.
 The Independence I people lived at the same time as the Saqqaq culture of southern Greenland.
 Independence I culture was followed by Independence II culture, which had a similar geographical extent, and lasted from the 8th century BC, roughly 600 years after the disappearance of Independence I. The Independence I occupation of northern Greenland appears to have been much more extensive than that of Independence II.

 Independence I alongside Saqqaq culture are considered to be the earliest known cultures in Greenland.
-The first Palaeo-Eskimo migrants are thought to have migrated from the Canadian High Arctic and have a connection to the Arctic Small Tool Tradition.
+The first Palaeo-Eskimo migrants are thought to have migrated from the Canadian High Arctic and have a connection to the Arctic small tool tradition.

-Radiocarbon dates and typologies of dwellings and tools do not allow distinguishing any chronological changes in the Independence I culture over its long existence (Grønnow 2016:728).
+Radiocarbon dates and typologies of dwellings and tools do not allow distinguishing any chronological changes in the Independence I culture over its long existence.

 The topography of the area that the Independence I people resided was extreme and therefore their dwellings reflected this with a focus on keeping warm.
 Independence I dwellings were characterised by mid passages and a central hearth.
 The tools they used were also distinct from other cultures from the same era especially the use of microblades.
 The extreme conditions of the region restricted Independence I people's diet to mainly muskox.

 The Independence I culture disappeared around 1900-1700 BC for unknown reasons.
 Scientists have considerably debated the reasons for why Independence I and II emerged in the isolated northeastern part of Greenland, as well as how these cultures flourished and disappeared.

 Danish explorer Eigil Knuth first recognised the existence of both Independence I and II.

-Eigil Knuth intensive archaeological investigations led to numerous sites being concluded as Independence I which was confirmed by later archaeologists and researchers.
-However, Inutoqqat Nunaat (formerly Pearylandville), Adam C. Knuth site and Deltaterasserne are considered to be the biggest settlements and most likely where the Independence I people spent longer periods of time at.
+Eigil Knuth’s intensive archaeological investigations led to numerous sites being concluded as Independence I which was confirmed by later archaeologists and researchers.
+However, Inutoqqat Nunaat (formerly Pearylandville), Adam C. Knuth site and Deltaterasserne are considered to be the biggest settlements and most likely where the Independence I people spent longer periods of time.
 These sites contained ruins of the dwelling that Independence I people resided in giving an insight into how they survived the extreme temperatures of the High Arctic.